 Customized Hunting Plan: Sitka Black-tailed Deer DIY Hunts

-Weekly schedule is flexible: Arrive at lodge on Monday morning and depart lodge on
+Weekly schedule: Arrive at lodge on Monday morning and depart lodge on Saturday morning.
+Clients may hunt deer on the same-day-airborne.

-Includes: Air charter service from Kodiak to/from lodge (Andrew Air), lodge accommodations, home cooked meals (breakfast, box lunch, snacks, beverages and dinner), VHF/marine radio, and transportation to and from hunt area.
+Includes: Lodge accommodations, home cooked meals (hot breakfast, box lunch, snacks, beverages and dinner), VHF/marine radio, and transportation to and from hunt area.

 What to bring: See Trip Planner, gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
-Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes.
+Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes and boats.

-Travel: Arrival/departure point is Kodiak Airport, Alaska, where you will be met at the airport.
-Clients are responsible for commercial air travel to and from Kodiak, Alaska.
+Travel: Arrival/departure point is Kodiak Airport, Alaska.
+Clients are responsible for commercial air travel to and from Kodiak, Alaska and follow-on charter flight to the lodge.
 We suggest you arrive 1-2 days in Kodiak prior to your hunt commencing, so you can purchase Alaska hunting license, Sitka Black-tailed deer tags (for each deer), harvest tickets (no fee), pick-up any additional hunting gear or personal items you may need or sight see around Kodiak.
-Air charter service is via float plane to/from main lodge with Cessna 206, DeHavilland Beaver or Widgeon.
+Air charter service is via float plane or wheel plane to and from lodge with Piper Cherokee 6’s, a Britten-Norman Islander, turbine Cessna 208 Caravan, a Cessna 206, a DeHavilland Beaver or a Widgeon.
 For planning purposes, recommend 1-2 days in Kodiak or Anchorage to take care of trophy or shipping trophy meat after your hunt.
 We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel as well as travel insurance.

 License, Tags, and Harvest Tickets: Purchase Alaska hunting license and Sitka Black-tailed deer locking tags online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
-Alaska hunting license: $160 (U.S. nonresident), deer tag each: $300, and Sport Fishing license (7-day): $70, State waterfowl duck stamp: $10, and Federal waterfowl duck stamp: $25.
-Harvest tickets are required for each specie (no fee required for permits).
+Alaska hunting license: $160 (U.S. nonresident), deer tag each: $300, and Sport Fishing license (7-day): $70, King salmon stamp: $15 for one day/nonresident or $30 for three days/nonresident, Alaska waterfowl stamp: $10, and Federal migratory bird hunting and conservation stamp: $25.
+Harvest tickets are required for each specie (no fee required for harvest tickets).

 Hunt does not include (not an all inclusive list): Before and after hunt expenses,